We made it back from our Three Peaks Challenge by Bike alive!

 Besides these horrific hills Snowdonia National Park and Northern Wales were majestic.
 A part of the world I wish we had time to properly explore.

 Scafell Pike and England

 Our next few days of cycling to the Lake District were seriously hard work.
 After nearly 200 miles my knee was well and truly crippled but on the positive side we had spots of the best weather we experienced for the whole trip.

 As soon as we were north of Lancaster it was like cycling into Eden.
 The rolling hills, the magnificent lakes and glimmering grass were all enough to almost hypnotise us through 10 hours of cycling each day.
-The weather was turning pretty shitty but it was hard to notice with all of the beautiful surroundings.
+Towards the end of this section the weather was turning pretty shitty but it was hard to notice with all of the beautiful surroundings.

 Arriving to Keswick on schedule we were told our second peak, Scafell Pike, was off limits because of the conditions.
 Frustratingly there was a 2 day wait until it was safe to attempt and this put us seriously behind time.
 When we finally got to tackle the peak it was definitely worth the wait.
 The harsh weather from previous days had put off most hikers and besides lots of curious sheep we had the trail to ourselves.